FineUploader/fine-uploader/readme.md

 #### Contributors ####

 Thanks to everybody who contributed, either by sending bug reports or donating.

-And special thanks to
+And special thanks to:

 Andy Newby
 Sean Sandy (SeanJA)